gengshan-y/ppr/README.md

 # PPR: Physically Plausible Reconstruction from Monocular Videos

-This repo contains instructions for executing "PPR: Physically Plausible Reconstruction from Monocular Videos (ICCV 23)", which builds 4D models of the object and the environment by coupling differentiable rendering and differentiable physics simulation.
+This repo contains instructions for running "PPR: Physically Plausible Reconstruction from Monocular Videos (ICCV 23)", which builds 4D models of the object and the environment by coupling differentiable rendering and differentiable physics simulation.
-For differentiable physics simulation (4D to physics), please refer to our dedicated repo at [ppr-diffphysics](https://github.com/gengshan-y/ppr-diffphys).
+For differentiable physics simulation (4D to physics), please refer to [ppr-diffphysics](https://github.com/gengshan-y/ppr-diffphys).
 For differentiable rendering (video to 4D), please see [lab4d](https://github.com/lab4d-org/lab4d).

 **[[Project page]](https://gengshan-y.github.io/ppr/)**